dev-ptera/spyglass-api/README.md

 Returns uptime statistics for a given representative.

+## Stack

+The documentation site (`/client`) is written using Angular.

+The server is written using ExpressJS and Typescript.

 ## Contact

 Suggestions or issues?
 Please feel free to post an issue directly on the github.